Opportunities for Graduate Students

 (for graduate students in all years/programs)

 These roles may include program administration, workshop design and facilitation, communications and outreach, research, assessment, community partnership support, and/or operations support.
 Applicants must be enrolled as graduate students (in any program/year) at Brown University for the academic year.
-Applications for the summer 2023-2024 are now closed.
-More academic year roles may be available in August/September.
+Applications are now open for the summer and academic year 2024-2025 for the following positions with a deadline of Monday, April 15, 2024:

 Graduate Proctorship in Community-Engaged Scholarship

 This one-year renewable fellowship is open to doctoral students (3rd year+) with a focus on social science research related to community engagement, higher education, community development, assessment, and/or organizational change.
-Applications are currently closed.
-Please contact Georgina Manok, Senior Director of Strategy and Assessment ([email protected]) with questions about this fellowship.
+Applications are now open for the 2024/2025 academic year, and are due on May 6, 2024, by 5:00 pm EST.

 The Swearer Center recognizes our outstanding undergraduate and graduate students with four annual student awards.